 Existing household spending patterns in the Nubian Square area are compared to spending patterns in the other areas below.
-The first chart shows total retail spending, including food and drink sales, but excluding motor vehicle related spending and non-store retail spending, since these latter categories do not support a vibrant community retail scene.
-The per household spending is shown against total business sales, which would include some sales to households from outside the areas.
+Figure E.37 shows total retail spending, including food and drink sales, but excluding motor vehicle related spending and non-store retail spending, since these latter categories do not support a vibrant community retail scene.

+Figure E.36: Total Sales of Office Using Businesses, Nubian Square and Comparison Areas, 2019 The per household spending is shown against total business sales, which would include some sales to households from outside the areas.
 City of Boston figures are included for an additional point of comparison.